Religion in the United Kingdom: Religion and prison

-Prisoners are given religious freedom and privileges while in prison.
+Prisoners are given religious freedom and privileges while serving their sentences.
 This includes access to a chaplain or religious advisor, authorised religious reading materials, ability to change faith, as well as other privileges.
 Several faith-based outreach programmes provide faith promoting guidance and counselling.

 Every three months, the Ministry of Justice collects data, including religious affiliation, of all UK prisoners and is published as the Offender Management Caseload Statistics.
 This data is then compiled into reports and published in the House of Commons library.

 On 31 March 2015 the prison population of England and Wales was recorded as 49% Christian, 14% Muslim, 2% Buddhist, 2% other religions and 31% no religion.
 In this statistics, Muslims happen to be the most disproportionately represented religious group facing arrest, trial and imprisonment, with 13.1% of prisoners being Muslims while the community represents 4% of those aged 15 years or older within the general population.
 The Prison Officers' Association has put that down to thousands of prisoners becoming so-called "convenience Muslims" – converting to the religion to deliberately play the system. [ ...]
 It added they were also being made even more vulnerable to radicalisation."